shambo-cyb/shambo-cyb/README.md

 - Implemented **user and role-based permissions** for controlled access.
 - Tested **authentication mechanisms** and security policies.
 - Explored real-world **incident detection and response** use cases.
-- Developed an understanding of how AD integrates with monitoring tools like Wazuh.
+- Developed an understanding of how AD integrated with app restrictions and account management

 ## Cisco ASA Firewall Implementation and Analysis 🔐